 Offshore oil rig workers are susceptible to being harmed by asbestos because the material was used for many years by a large number of businesses in the industry.
 While asbestos exposure often results in fatal medical conditions, there are most likely not any immediate signs or symptoms that a person has been exposed to the substance.

 How a Texas Accident Attorney Can Help

-When offshore oil rig accidents occur, victims often feel confused about how to best proceed.
-Additionally, victims also often large medical bills.
-If you or a loved one is harmed in this manner, a talented offshore oil rig accident attorney understands how to best fight for the compensation that you deserve.
+When offshore oil rig accidents occur, victims often feel confused about how to best proceed when facing increasing medical bills.
+If you or a loved one is harmed in this manner, an oil rig accident attorney understands how to fight for the compensation that you deserve.